ashbeech/moralis-nft-game-asset-factory/README.md

 ## About

-Aim: More easily generate tokens and metadata for games integrating NFTs as player-earnable, and tradable, in-game assets.
+Aim: More easily generate tokens, and their metadata, for games integrating NFTs as player earnable, tradable, in-game assets.

 ---